 When getting licensed to drive a big rig, truck drivers are supposed to receive special training to account for the blind spots around large trucks and operate safely.
 If the driver ignored this training and operated the truck in an unsafe, reckless, or otherwise careless manner, he or she may be found liable for the resulting accident.
 Fatigue, haste to make shipping deadlines, or just plain carelessness on the road can cause drivers to make a mistake that can cost you dearly.

-An experienced truck accident attorney can help you uncover the truth about what happened in the accident so that you can determine who is responsible, and seek the compensation that you are owed for your injuries in a court of law.
+An experienced truck accident lawyer can help you uncover the truth about what happened in the accident so that you can determine who is responsible, and seek the compensation that you are owed for your injuries in a court of law.

 Get Help After Your Accident